Teach Edge

 • Terms

-TeachEdge is an education web-based application principally used by teachers in secondary schools.
+TeachEdge is a web-based education application used by teachers in UK secondary schools.
 Disclaimer: TeachEdge.ai is independent of, and not endorsed by, any examination board.

-TeachEdge.ai is a UK-built platform that helps secondary teachers give better feedback on essays and longer exam-style questions, without the copy-and-paste admin.
-Teachers set a task for a class, students submit in their own portal (typed or handwritten, including diagrams), and Teach Edge produces accurate draft marks and feedback calibrated to the relevant exam board (Edexcel, OCR, AQA, CIE, Eduqas).
-Teachers review and edit that feedback before anything is released.
+TeachEdge.ai is a UK-built platform that helps secondary teachers give better marking and feedback on essays and longer exam-style questions, without the copy-and-paste admin.
+As an AI teaching tool, it supports AI assessment and AI feedback in a way that keeps teachers firmly in control: teachers set a task for a class, students submit in their own portal (typed or handwritten, including diagrams), and Teach Edge produces accurate draft marks and feedback calibrated to the relevant exam board (Edexcel, OCR, AQA, CAIE, WJEC/Eduqas).
+Teachers review and adjust that feedback before anything is released.
+Nothing is released to students until the teacher approves it.

-It currently supports GCSE and A Level practice across: Economics, Business, History, English Language, English Literature, Sociology, Politics, Geography, Law, Philosophy, Music, Media, Film Studies, Biology, Maths, Physics, Chemistry, French, Spanish, Criminology and Psychology.
-The aim is simple: reduce marking load while making feedback clearer, more consistent, and more useful for students to act on.
+It currently supports GCSE and A Level practice across: Economics, Business, History, English Language, English Literature, Sociology, Politics, Geography, Law, Philosophy, Music, Media, Film Studies, Biology, Maths, Physics, Chemistry, French, Spanish, Criminology, Psychology and HSC.
+The aim is simple: reduce marking load while making feedback clearer, more consistent, and more useful for students to act on — practical AI for teachers that fits normal classroom routines.

 Teach Edge also includes personalised tutoring.
 Teachers set the topic and students work through a one-to-one conversation that starts with a short baseline check and then proceeds in a Socratic, scaffolded way.
-Crucially, teachers can review full conversations and see summaries of student understanding or misconceptions, including class-level patterns, so tutoring feeds directly back into teaching.
+Crucially, teachers can review full conversations and see summaries of student understanding or misconceptions, including class-level patterns, so tutoring feeds directly back into teaching — another way Teach Edge supports AI feedback that teachers can trust and act on.

 © 2026 TeachEdge.ai.
 All rights reserved.